Title Insurance Protects Your Home Investment

-In the market for a mortgage?
-We can help!
-Give us a call today at 504-866-5626.
+Searching for a loan?
+We'll be glad to answer your questions about your mortgage needs!
+Give us a call at 504-866-5626.
 Ready to get started?
 Apply Here.

-The title company searches the title history of the property.
-The title insurance company can almost always find any title problems and clear up these problems prior to closing.
+The title insurance company performs an extensive search on the property's title history.
+The title company can almost always identify any title problems that may arise and clear up these problems prior to closing.

 Real Estate law is extraordinarily complex.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
-Title insurance usually covers:
+Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
+It will also cover what the title company is responsible for.
+Typically your title insurance will protect you in the following cases:

 - Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-If this happens, the title company will defend your title and will cost you nothing.
+If this happens, the title insurance company will defend the title and will cost you nothing.

 Got a Question?